 - 1Bacterial: E. coli, Salmonella, Shigella, H.pylori, Campylobacter, etc.

 - 3Parasites: Giardiasis, Cryptosporidiosis, etc.

 In mild cases that resolve in a few days, it is not necessary to go through numerous advanced testing and procedures.
 You can just follow these tips to treat your illness:

 Note: Self-medication has potential risks.
 Don't take any medications without consulting your doctor.

-If you are vomiting for more than 48 hours, have severe abdominal pains, and fewer, it is time to see a doctor and do some testing, including assessment of your calprotectin levels.
+If you are vomiting for more than 48 hours, have severe abdominal pains, and fever, it is time to see a doctor and do some testing, including an assessment of your calprotectin levels.

-I recommend the G.I Map stool test to assess gut health.
+I recommend the Gut Zoomer OR the G.I Map stool test to assess gut health.

 Many recent trials and investigation show that calprotectin levels get increased during various GI infections, just like in the situation with IBD.
 Therefore, calprotectin concentration can help evaluate gut infections and implement effective infection control measures.

 Calprotectin Elevation and NSAID Medications

 Allergies, infections, parasites, and viruses are not the only causes of high calprotectin concentration.
 There is one more reason for borderline calprotectin levels - intake of non-steroidal anti-inflammatory drugs (NSAID).